wildbear-info/Youtube-video-downloader-application/README.md

 # Installation
- For install this app you most have pytube and for download and install pytube you can just type "pip install pytube"
+ For install this app you most have pytube and for download and install pytube you can just type "pip install pytube" in CMD . if you have linux type this in terminal

+# Manufacturer
+ wild baer

+# My blog
+ www.wildbear.info